Life Insurance for Coreg CR users.

-If you were prescribed Coreg immediately after suffering from a heart attack, you may still be able to qualify for a traditional term or whole life insurance policy provided that you’re heart attack occurred after age 40 and you made a complete recovery and aren’t currently suffering from any lingering effects.
+If you were prescribed Coreg immediately after suffering from a heart attack, you might still be able to qualify for a traditional term or whole life insurance policy provided that your heart attack occurred after age 40, and you made a complete recovery and aren’t currently suffering from any lingering effects.

-We should not that most (if not all) life insurance companies will like to see a few months of separation between the time that you suffered from your heart attack and your application date however you might be surprised to learn just how “forgiving” many life insurance companies will be to those applying for life insurance after suffering from a heart attack.
+We should not forget that most life insurance companies will like to see a few months of separation between the time that you suffered from your heart attack and your application date.
+However, you might be surprised to learn just how “forgiving” many life insurance companies will be to those applying for life insurance after suffering from a heart attack.

 What can I do to help ensure that I get the “best life insurance” for me?